imrushi/imrushi.github.io/content/notes/go.md

 In the above `Addition Function` program we have two functions.
 The first is `main()`, which doesn't take any arguments (arguments are passed inside rounded brackets `()`).
 The second function is our `add` function, which you can see we have started with the `func` keyword to declare a function, followed by the function name `add()`, and we have passed two arguments `x` and `y`, which are type of `int`.
 When two or more consecutively named function parameters or arguments share a type, you can omit the type from all but the last.

-In the above example, we shortend:
+In the above example, we shortened:

 `x int, y int` to `x, y int`

 The function is returning `int` data type, which is single value, with `return statement` statement of `x + y`, which is an addition of numbers.

-To call this function, we need to type the function name (`add` in this case) and a pair of parentheses with argumearguments separated by a comma (,) in our case, which is `15, 10`.
+To call this function, we need to type the function name (`add` in this case) and a pair of parentheses with arguments separated by a comma (,) in our case, which is `15, 10`.

 If you check the above program `Println` is also a function.
 Let's break down the structure of `fmt.Println()` and see what is happening here.